Patater/modern-cmake/chapters/basics/programs.md

 ## Included common utilities

 A useful tool in writing CMake builds that work cross-platform is `cmake -E <mode>` (seen in CMake files as `${CMAKE_COMMAND} -E`).
 This mode allows CMake to do a variety of things without calling system tools explicitly, like `copy`, `make_directory`, and `remove`.
 It is mostly used for the build time commands.
-Note that the very useful `create_symlink` mode only works on Unix systems.
+Note that the very useful `create_symlink` mode used to be Unix only, but was added for Windows in CMake 3.13.
 [See the docs](https://cmake.org/cmake/help/latest/manual/cmake.1.html#command-line-tool-mode).

 [execute_process]: https://cmake.org/cmake/help/latest/command/execute_process.html